lexandro/dockery/README.md

 0.2.3
 - Add: sort by table header fields in containers list
 - Add: sort by table header fields in images list

+0.2.4
+- Add: filter by table header fields in containers list
+- Add: filter by table header fields in images list